-Editor’s Note: Over the next several months, Mad in America will publish a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
+Editor’s Note: Over the next several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he discusses psychiatry’s resistance to admitting to withdrawal effects, as well as the way doctors and scientists are treated when they critique the establishment.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 False information on withdrawal from UK psychiatrists

 In 2020, I co-authored a paper written by psychology professor John Read, “Why did official accounts of antidepressant withdrawal symptoms differ so much from research findings and patients’ experiences?”180 We noted that the 2018 guidelines from NICE stated that depression pill withdrawal symptoms “are usually mild and self-limiting over about 1 week, but can be severe, particularly if the drug is stopped abruptly,” and that guidelines from the American Psychiatric Association asserted that symptoms “typically resolve without specific treatment over 1-2 weeks.”